 Section 162(m) of the Code limits the deductibility on the Company's tax return of compensation over \$1 million to any of the chief executive officer and the two most highly-compensated executive officers of the Company other than the chief executive officer.
-Section 162(m) has historically contained an exception for compensation paid pursuant to a plan which is performance related, non-discretionary and has been approved by the Company's shareholders; however, this exception was eliminated for tax years beginning on or after January 1, 2018.
-Although the performance-based exception under Section 162(m) was repealed for taxable years beginning after December 31, 2017, performance-based awards that were granted on or before November 2, 2017 or compensation to be paid pursuant to binding written contracts that were in effect on November 2, 2017 and that have not been materially modified after that date will, in many circumstances, remain eligible for the performance-based exemption.
 The Company believes that, because it has elected and believes it has qualified as a REIT under the Code and pays dividends sufficient to minimize federal income taxes, the payment of compensation that is not deductible under Section 162(m) will generally not affect the Company's net income in any material amount.
 Our CNCG Committee's compensation policy and practices therefore are not directly guided by considerations relating to Section 162(m).